frideosapps/frideos_flutter/README.md

 counter.value += 1;
 ```

-Then the StreamedValue is used to drive a ValueBuilder/StreamedWidget/StreamBuilder using the outStream getter.
+It can be used even with [StreamedWidget] and [StreamBuilder] by using its stream getter `outStream`.
+In this case, it is necessary to pass to the `initialData` parameter the current value of the [StreamedValue] (e.g. using the getter `value`).

 N.B. when the type is not a basic type (e.g int, double, String etc.) and the value of a property of the object is changed, it is necessary to call the `refresh` method to update the stream.

-N.B.
-Using both StreamedWidget and StreamBuilder it is necessary to pass to the `iniitialData` parameter, the value of the stream (e.g. using the getter `value` of the StreamedObjects).

 #### Usage